-Conventional ozone treatment involves large complicated equipment, high costs, and low efficiency
+Conventional ozone treatment involves bulky, complex equipment with high costs and low efficiency

-Both ozone gas and liquids are broken down into microparticles
+Breaks down both ozone gas and liquids into microparticles

 Direct reaction method

 As they pass through the OHR MIXER, both ozone and wastewater are broken down into microparticles before centrifugal and centripetal forces cause them to collide and react.

 In other words, the ozone gas and target substances make direct contact and react inside the OHR MIXER.
 Hence the name "direct reaction method".